nidushan/Minecraft-Autoclicker/README.md

 Made by [Smith J. Travis](https://github.com/smith-j-travis/) Edited by [Nidushan](https://github.com/xNidushan)

-# Install
+## Install
-1) Be sure to go into options.txt in your .minecraft folder and set "pauseOnLostFocus" to "false" Must be done with Minecraft closed
+Be sure to go into options.txt in your .minecraft folder and set "pauseOnLostFocus" to "false" Must be done with Minecraft closed
-To access your .minecraft folder, open explorer and paste this into the address bar:  %appdata%\.minecraft
+To access your .minecraft folder, open explorer and paste this into the address bar: ```bash %appdata%\.minecraft```

-2) Alternatively, you can also do F3 + P in game until it says "Pause on lost focus: disabled"
+Alternatively, you can also do F3 + P in game until it says "Pause on lost focus: disabled"

-# To Use:
+## To Use:
 Line yourself up for whatever action you want to take and then bring up the menu.
 Go into the application and click "Start".

 Once you click start, you will have 3 seconds to go into the game and exit the menu.
 When the countdown hits 0, the program will run and will auto tab you out of the game.